rohinchandra-li/Viva/Viva/engage/manage-security-and-compliance/engage-information-barriers.md

 Ensure you meet the following requirements to apply information bar notifications in your Viva Engage network:

 - Microsoft 365 E5 Licenses
 - Information barrier _segments_ and associated Microsoft Purview _policies_ must be in place.
-The policies are sets of data loss rules that define when engagement between different information barrier segments is allowed or blocked.
+The policies are sets of data loss rules to define when engagement between different information barrier segments is allowed or blocked.

 ## Admin enablement process